The casting of the alloy is the first step in creating a wedding ring.

 Another popular setting for diamond bands is the channel setting.
 Stones are set next to one another without a gap in-between; the channel is usually pre-milled.
 The stones are only held at the top and bottom and appear to be floating.

-The trained eyes of our skilled polishers are vastly superior to any machine.
+Our skilled polishers' trained eyes are vastly superior to any machine calculations.
 Polishing is therefore pure craftsmanship.

 The surface structure is a strong design element.

-The classic ring shines because of its polished surface.
-If you prefer a subtle, rather design-oriented surface, you can go for sand matted or vertical matted.
+The classic ring shines because of its bright polished surface.
+If you prefer a subtle, textured surface, select a sand or standard matte finish.

 Every piece of jewelry becomes absolutely unique when engraved.
 Modern laser technology means acredo can provide any kind of engraving from the classical name and date to free drawings.